takecaremf/takecaremf/README.md

 - 👾 Fun fact: Equal is Not Always Equal in Javascript.
 - 📰 Reading tech blogs and finding a not so common solution to a problem that I personally face.
 - 🎉 I am always open to new projects and ideas.
-- 🤡 I enjoy a good laugh and this british sitcom "The IT Crowd" does take the edge off.
 - 💬 ask me about anything, i am happy to help;

 ### Languages and Tools: